thingsboard/thingsboard.github.io/_includes/docs/reference/iot-platform-deployment-scenarios.md

 This scenario is ideal for early-stage deployments but may require vertical scaling as system demands increase.

-### Scenario B (Scalable Deployment)
+### Scenario B (Single-Node Cluster)

 This reference targets horizontally scalable deployment.
+While ThingsBoard within this environment still runs as a single instance (monolith), the overall architecture is fundamentally different from [Scenario A](#scenario-a-monolith).
+By deploying into a Kubernetes cluster (EKS), this setup achieves true horizontal scalability and self-healing capabilities.

 It is ideal for production environments anticipating future growth beyond initial operational loads.
-The architecture utilizes managed AWS services - including Amazon EKS, ELB, and RDS - to minimize operational overhead such as instance provisioning, patch management, and backup orchestration.
+The architecture utilizes managed AWS services (including Amazon EKS, ELB, and RDS) to minimize operational overhead such as instance provisioning, patch management, and backup orchestration.

 The deployment pattern includes two configuration options, each optimized for varying data ingestion throughput requirements.

-#### Setup 1: General-Purpose Monolith in EKS
+#### Setup 1: General-Purpose Scalable Deployment

 For workloads with moderate data ingestion rates, this setup utilizes Amazon RDS as entity and telemetry data storage.
 Public access to the Thingsboard application inside the cluster provided by ELB.